realA10001986/Lou-s-Cafe-Jukebox/README.md

 In "Remote Mode", the Jukebox can control an external media player by sending MQTT commands to pre-configured topics, and it expects feedback and status information on a backchannel.

 The Jukebox knows two alternative addressing schemes for tracks:
 - Jukebox numbering: Consists of a letter and a number, separated by space, underscore or dash(minus).
+The option _Jukebox number includes letters I and O_ determines whether the remote player includes those letter or those are skipped.
 - Track number: Is an actual number.

-If track numbers are used, the conversion formula between letter/number track selection and the actual track number is **(letter * 10) + number**, where letter is A=0 - K=9, and number is 1=0 through 10=9.
+If track numbers are used, the conversion formula between letter/number track selection and the actual track number is **(letter * 10) + number**, where letter is A=0 and counted up to 9, and number is 1=0 through 10=9.

 ##### &#9193; Remote Player's commands